Want to know more?

 In 2018, high street retailer John Lewis & Partners took the bold step to increase their leverage of the cloud and embrace new ways of working.
 Search was identified as a complex yet discrete proving ground for that strategy.
-The plan was to move search to microservices and Elasticsearch, and replace the existing search system.
+The plan was to move search to microservices and Elasticsearch and replace the existing search system.
 This would save significant licensing and maintenance costs.
-John Lewis & Partners figured if they could achieve faster, sustainable delivery, and make support easier through the peak trading period of Black Friday, the outcome would be more than just a new search service.
-It would enable the launch of a new search algorithm that would be financially beneficial.

-Average Black Friday availability with a 0.1s average response time.
+average Black Friday availability with a 0.1s average response time

-Estimated extra revenue in the first 12 months as a result of the new algorithm.
+estimated extra revenue in the first 12 months as a result of the new algorithm

-Increase in customer add to cart rates since implementation.
+increase in customer add to cart rates since implementation

 John Lewis & Partners is one of Britain’s oldest, largest, and most popular retailers.
 John Lewis & Partners operates 42 stores across the UK, as well as johnlewis.com.
 The company is part of the John Lewis Partnership, which is co-owned by its 38,000 employees, and is renowned for its exceptional customer service.